itsmelion/Mobarista/README.md

 # Mobarista

+#### Goal:
+My focus on this test is to display the wider knowledge i have as a professional as i can in the time invested.
+I may briefly, but enoughly covered many subjects that i consider relevant for a JS professional.
+Them being:
+- Clean and comprehensive code
+- good architecture, ability to think and organize massive projects.
+- capability to operate the libraries suggested by the company

+Im aware of many points of improvement or that i deliberatley skipped for the sake of focusing on different things, or that i thought the knowledge/challenge they represent where already covered.

 ## Installation and usage
 - `npm install`
 - `npx nx run mobile:start`(will start metro for the mobile app)